Qlik-PE/DbLoadgen/README.md

 * Build the common library that holds DbLoadgen's core functionality, which is shared across both the CLI and Server: `mvn -pl common install`.
 * Build DbLoadgen server and CLI modules: `mvn package`.
-Note that the common library must be built prior to executing the *package* goal in order for any changes made there to be picked up in the CLI and Server.
+Note that the common library must be built prior to executing the *package* goal to ensure that any changes made there to be picked up in the CLI and Server.

 Being a little old school, we have also included a `Makefile`.
-Assuming that you have `gmake` installed in your environment, you can execute:
+Assuming you have `gmake` installed in your environment, you can execute:

 * `make` or `make rebuild` to perform a full clean and rebuild of the code.